1st Jun 2011 Author: Matt Milgrom

 2. Fail to Comply

 Reviewers facing an enormous mountain of reading actively look for reasons to disqualify tenders.
-Especially with government tenders, procurement personnel will often 'triage' submissions before they even get to the decision-makers.
-Using the compliance checklist usually provided within the RFT, they will search for missing certificates, signatures and statements in order to shorten the short list.
+Especially with government tenders, procurement personnel will often 'triage' submissions before they reach the decision-makers.
+Using the compliance checklist usually provided within the RFT, they will search for missing elements such as certificates, signatures and statements in order to shorten the short list.
 Leave something essential out and your professionally presented, carefully written, enticingly priced submission is on the fast-track to the shredder.

 The Antidote: